maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

     8       ACAGAC
     9       ACGTTG

-The default cell barcodes are 192 hexamers listed in a file with the first column a cell number and the second the barcode sequence.
+The default cell barcodes in the Gruen mode are 192 hexamers listed in a file with the first column a cell number and the second the barcode sequence.

 Predefined cell barcodes are required right now.
 However it is planned to make this more generic in future workflow versions.

 Barcode whitelist
 ~~~~~~~~~~~~~~~~~

 Required for the STARsolo mode.
 The expected format is a one-column txt file with barcodes the user wishes to retain.
+Default is a whitelist file for CellSeq2 384 barcodes, provided with the pipeline.
+If 'myKit' is changed to another available preset, the corresponding barcode whitelist provided with the pipeline will be used.

 Configuration file